tkashkin/GameHub/INSTALL.md

 ## AppImage
 AppImages can be found in the [releases page](https://github.com/tkashkin/GameHub/releases).

+**WARNING: AppImages are unstable!
+You might experience issues.**

 ## Flatpak
 Flatpak releases can be found in the [releases page](https://github.com/tkashkin/GameHub/releases).

+**WARNING: Flatpak releases are unstable!
+You might experience issues.**

 Then install the package by executing this command:
 ```bash